Extended Leadership Team

 Currently, Sean represents the Trust locally as a Board Member of the DfE Nottingham Priority Area Local Partnership Advisory Board, University of Nottingham – School and Colleges Advisory Board and Nottingham City Council (NCC) Education Improvement Board.
 He is also an active member of Nottingham Citizens, a regional Specialist MAT CEO network and the national SEND and AP CEO Network.

 Previously, he has represented education locally as a member of the NCC Safeguarding Board, the Children and Young People Partnership Board (vice-chair), and the City Headteacher Board.
-In addition, Sean has supported Teach First and continues to support the University of Nottingham ITT programmes.
+In addition, Sean has supported Teach First and the University of Nottingham ITT programmes.
 National system engagements have included acting as a DfE-appointed reference point for military ethos programmes, advisory board member for the Rowntree Foundation and Prince’s Trust External Reference Committee.
 Sean also represented the sector at Buckingham Palace, following an invitation to join a national Educational Forum.

 Phil Willott Director of Education